FrigadeHQ/remote-storage/packages/js-client/README.md

 ## Why
 Storing data in localStorage is useful, but it's not a good solution when you store data that needs to be shared across multiple devices or browsers.

-For instance, let's say you want to hide an announcement of a new feature after a user has seen it already.
-If use localStorage to solve this, then if a user switches browsers or devices they will continue to get the experience over and over again.
+For instance, let's say you want to show a welcome modal to all new users that sign up for your product.
+If you use localStorage to track if a user has already seen this modal, your users will continue to get the experience over and over again every time they switch devices or browsers.

 That's where remoteStorage comes in.
-Similar to localStorage, remoteStorage allows you to easily store new data on the fly, but as a centralized storage solution it is persistent for users across browsers and devices in order to provide a better end user experience.
+Using the same API as localStorage, remoteStorage allows you to easily read and write data on the fly while maintaining state across browsers and devices in order to provide a better user experience.

 ## Features

 - 🔧 Simple API (same as localStorage)
 - 🚀 Works with all Javascript frameworks
 - 📦 Lightweight (~2 kB)
-- ✨ Open source and self-hostable
+- ✨ Open source server and client (MIT license)
 - 🍦 Free hosted community server